ValeriaKharchenko/social_network/README.md

     [ OPTIONAL ] 2.
 USER PROFILE - profile update tab, privacy button changeing back to public after leaving tab (needs to update to right state)
     [ OPTIONAL ] 3.
 SEARCHBAR - Fetching on every keystroke (put status there or into store ) [ OPTIONAL ] 4.
-GROUP EVENT (time) - fix the time lagging (status need to change faster for time)
+GROUP EVENT (time) - fix the time lagging (status need to change faster for time) [ OPTIONAL ] 5.
+GROUP PAGE  - Visual update (post,events, more..?)
+    [ OPTIONAL ] 6.
+Possibility to add new post on landing page (/homepage) Or it will be redone ???

     [ERRORS] - Some error handling ?